Remote Control for Android Devices

 To enable Smart Device Remote Control for Android devices

 1. Obtain the Smart Device Remote Control software from the Community download site.
 This will include the Smart Device Remote Control Gateway, the Desktop Viewer, and the appropriate device platform service and streamer for each device manufacturer you use.

-2.Obtain Splashtop licenses from your Ivanti sales representative.
+3.Obtain Splashtop licenses from your Ivanti sales representative.

-6.Use smart device profiles to distribute the platform service software payloads to devices.
+7.Use smart device profiles to distribute the platform service software payloads to devices.

 It is important that the platform service is installed on the device before the streamer.

-7.Use smart device profiles to distribute the streamer software payloads to devices.
+8.Use smart device profiles to distribute the streamer software payloads to devices.

 Before the Avalanche Console can begin the first remote control session with a device, the device needs to be logged in to the service.
-Launch the Splashtop app from the device and enter the credentials set during the Smart Remote Control Server set up.
+Launch the Splashtop app from the device and enter the credentials set during the Remote Control Gateway set up.
 After the initial log in, the device will connect automatically when the Avalanche Console begins a remote control session.

 A JSON file can be used to bypass the initial manual log in requirement, enabling you to configure remote control completely through Avalanche.
 For information about creating this JSON file, see Creating a JSON File for Smart Device Remote Control.

-To begin a remote control session
+To begin a remote control session from the Avalanche console

 1.From the Inventory tab, click the device you want to connect to in the Mobile Devices panel.